section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 ### Social authentication using Djoser in react applications

 ### Introduction
-Djoser is a powerful library that helps a great deal in authenticating applications.
+Djoser is a powerful library that helps in the authentication.
 It offers basic features such as registration, account activation, login, password reset and logout.

-It works with a custom user model.
-It also offers capabilities for social authentication, which will be the main focus of this article.
+It works with a custom user model and also offers capabilities for social authentication, which will be the main focus of this article.

 We will create an application for handling social authentication using Google.
 The application will have Django for the backend and
 React for frontend.